manursanchez/HiBench_TFG_UNED/docs/run-hadoopbench.md

 hibench.masters.hostnames     |     Hadoop master node in your installation.
 For our MapR, it is nodo1mapr hibench.slaves.hostnames   |        Hadoop slaves nodes in your installation.
 For our MapR, it is nodo2mapr,nodo3mapr,nodo4mapr

-Note: For CDH, HDP and MapR users, please update `hibench.masters.hostnames`, `hibench.slaves.hostnames` properly.
+Note: Please update `hibench.masters.hostnames`, `hibench.slaves.hostnames` properly.

 ### 4. Give permissions to HDFS user or MapR user ###

     chown -R hdfs The HiBench installation location.
-For CDH and HDP installation, it is /opt/HiBench_TFG_UNED. chown -R mapr The HiBench installation location.
+For CDH and HDP installation, it is /opt/HiBench_TFG_UNED. or
+    chown -R mapr The HiBench installation location.
 For MapR installation, it is /opt/HiBench_TFG_UNED.

 ### 5. Run a workload ###